 This website contains adult material and is only suitable for those 18 years or older.
 Click Enter only if you are at least 18 years of age.or Exit

 After months of attention, patience and effort to grow your beloved crop, it is time to decide whether you will trim, and if so, how you will trim your harvest.

 Many people fear the process of trimming cannabis buds (also known as “manicuring” your cannabis).
 If you trim, how close do you trim?
 Do you leave a little leaf like a fringe on a skirt?
 Or do you trim only for the full bud experience?
 My friend's hubby has no use for trimming.
-He's a 'trim before ya grind kinda guy' and I say, why not?
+He's a “trim before you grind” kind of guy, and I say, why not?
 No need for mix!

 If you were living in a state where marijuana is legal, trimmed buds are much like what you find in your local dispensary.
-Also what you see in magazines and online photos.
+They are also what you’ll see in magazines and online photos.

 Related Article: 1 Gram Cannabutter Recipe - How to Make Quality Marijuana Butter?

-Trimming your plant when it's ready is a must, and there are few different methods you can use to get the job done;
+Trimming your buds is the typical course of action for most hobby growers and there are few different methods you can use to get the job done.

-If you were growing weed as a hobby, hand trimming would be just fine, however, if you have a large-scale grow, i.e. 100 ft.2 of canopy or more, you may want to consider investing in trimming machines.
+If you are growing weed as a hobby, hand trimming should suffice.
+However, if you have a large-scale grow, i.e. 100 ft.2 of canopy or more, you may want to consider investing in trimming machines.

-HOWEVER, keep in mind that there are multiple problems with trimming machine, they're not only expensive, but also have list of maintenance issues, and due to that, they haven't YET completely replaced hand trimming method in most markets.
+Before purchasing a trimming machine, be aware that there are some common issues with them: they're not only expensive, but also have list of maintenance issues, and due to that, they haven't completely replaced hand trimming practices in most markets.

 Related article: Top 10 Best Bud Trimming Machines: Which Is Right for You?